6 Underrated but Effective Conversion Optimization Techniques

 Yet, it has now become common to use “hero images” in web design.

-These full-screen images completely cover the above the fold area without doing much for your conversions.
+This full-screen, albeit high-quality images completely cover the above-the-fold area without doing much for your conversions.

 Here is an example from the Tatamagouche Brewing Company: